About Inmarsat BGAN

 6. Can you recommend BEST PRACTICES to keep usage costs down?
 The most effective procedure is to use an application firewall that only allows traffic from a limited number of applications on your computer to pass through the BGAN terminal.
 The firewall could be a stand-alone product configured between your computer and the BGAN terminal or firewall software built into your operating system, such as the Windows firewall.
 Third-party firewall systems are not supported by Outfitter Satellite, but on some plans we can offer a firewall service that can limit the types of data traffic being passed through the Inmarsat PoP.

 Another approach is to configure your computer, smart phone or tablet to minimize the amount of unnecessary background processes that access the internet.
 We have several blog articles on how to do this for various popular operating systems, including: Macintosh, Windows, iOS, and Android.Most computers have many background process including virus updates, software patches, data backup and other such processes.
 If these processes are allowed to continue while you are using the BGAN it will significantly increase your usage costs.

 Web browsing is often a source of unexpectedly high data usage.
 Web caching prevents you from download the same graphics over and over so turn off automatic cache or history deletion and increase your cache volume to its maximum recommended size.
 Also, most browsers have settings that let you shut off animated graphics, background sound, and graphics.
 A free Basic Web Compression Feature is available on most of our service plans.
 Basic Web Compression pre-compresses graphics and text from a web page prior to downloading them over the satellite into your computer in a manner similar to what most cellular smart phone services do for their browsing services.
 Graphics viewed over the web browser will be of lower viewing quality, but your browsing costs will be reduced by as much as 40%.
 The pre-compression service is fully automatic.
 If you want Basic Web Compression turned on, just contact Outfitter Satellite technical support.Finally, disconnect from the internet when you are not using it.
 Leaving a standard IP data session running opens the possibility to unexpected usage.

 Your APN or Access Point Name controls the Point of Presence (PoP) at which the data stream leaves the Inmarsat network and enters the public internet.
 On many of our service plans, if you use VIZADA.BGAN.INMARSAT.COM as the APN your internet connection is routed through a POP in Europe.
 If you visit popular sites such as Google.com, you will notice that you are seeing the euro-version of these sites.
 If you change your APN to VIZADA-USA.BGAN.INMARSAT.COM then your internet connection will be routed through a POP in New York City.
 Please call for technical support to determine which APN should be used for your BGAN.

 Certain countries including Russia, China, Australia and the United States sometimes may require that Inmarsat route data traffic originating from BGAN terminals within their territories through gateways within their country.
 This allows the host country to control or monitor the data that is transmitted.
 The customer is expected to comply with all local laws.

 Skype software is a free alternative but the user should be aware that Skype was designed to use as much bandwidth as is available to provide the best possible quality making it cost much more to use that DigiGone.

 If you have a prepaid SIM card, you can make a FREE voice call from your BGAN to check your prepaid balance.
 To do this dial 00870772000591.
 You will be given the prepaid balance in IPU (Inmarsat Prepaid Units).
 If you have a standard prepaid SIM card, then 1 MegaByte equals 9.1 IPU.
 1 Minute of Voice-to-Fixed calling equals 1 IPU.
 Regional prepaid SIM cards have different unit-per-megabyte and unit-per-minute parameters.

 Upon customer request, we can setup a monitor to send an alert email at two different balances, for example 50% of your original prepaid balance left and 10% left remaining.
 This system is not perfect.
 The monitoring system only checks the balance every 20 or 30 minutes so it is possible to use more megabytes than you expect before you receive the alert message.
 Additionally, the monitoring system can be further delayed by other issues such as system maintenance.

 15. How do I access my Inmarsat Voicemail?
 From your Inmarsat BGAN, dial 00-872-772-001-899 and enter your voicemail PIN code when prompted.
 When you first access your voicemail, the default PIN is the last 4 digits of your mobile number.
 Note: not all BGAN service plans have voicemail enabled.
 If you want voicemail and do not have it, please call us for support.

-1b.
-What is the Wi-Fi range of the iSavi?
+16. What is the Wi-Fi range of the AddValue Wideye iSavi?
 The Wi-Fi 802.11 b/g/n access point of the Wideye iSavi has a range of 30 meters (100 feet) if there is a direct line of sight.
 Walls and obstructions will reduce the range.

 Connect to the iSavi using Wi-Fi.
 The SSID and password for your iSavi is on the product label underneath the serial number.
 Once you have connected, use any browser to go to 192.168.1.35 or alternatively iSavi.
 The default username is "admin" and the default password is "1234".
 If you cannot make the Wi-Fi connection, remember the Wi-Fi password is case sensitive.

 19. My AddValue Wideye iSavi won't turn on.
 What is wrong?
 To turn the iSavi on, press and hold the Power button for 5 seconds.
 If it does not turn on, charge the battery for at least 20 minutes and try again.

-5b.
-Can the iSavi be used in the rain?
+21. Can the AddValue Wideye iSavi be used in the rain?
 The iSavi has an Ingress Protection rating of IP65 if all its weather flaps are closed.
 The IP65 rating means the iSavi is dust tight and water jets projected from a 6.3 mm nozzle against the product's enclosure from any direction will have no harmful affects.
 The test is done for 3 minutes involving 12.5 litres per minute at 30 kN/m^2 from a distance of 3 meters.
 None the less, if you do intend to use the iSavi in the rain, it is a good idea to put it in a large zip lock bag to protect it from the rain.

-6b.
-Can multiple computers, smart phones, and tablets use the iSavi?
+22. Can multiple computers, smart phones, and tablets use the AddValue Wideye iSavi?
 INTERNET: The iSavi has a best-case data speed of 384 kbps down and 240 kbps up.
 Since the iSavi offers only shared-bandwidth service, a speed of 150 kbps is more typical.
 As many as three or four iOS, Android, Windows, or Macintosh devices can use the iSavi simultaneously and achieve a usable internet connection.
 VOICE: Only one voice call can be made at a time, regardless of how many devices are connected to the iSavi.
 If an inbound call comes in, all connected devices will ring and the first to answer takes the call.
 TEXTING or SMS: You can send SMS messages from the web interface if you are logged on as an administrator.
 Messaging apps on smart devices can send texts but this would be billed as internet access to the iSavi account, not SMS messaging.

-8b.
-Can an iSavi be converted from IsatHub plans to BGAN plans?
+23. Can an AddValue Wideye iSavi be converted from IsatHub plans to BGAN plans?
 Originally, the Wideye iSavi by AddValue was limited to Inmarsat IsatHub plans which are no longer offered by Inmarsat.
-A firmware upgrade allows all Inmarsat BGAN plans if an Inmarsat BGAN Micro-SIM card is in the iSavi terminal.
+A firmware upgrade allows all Inmarsat BGAN plans to be activated on the iSavi terminal.